mainmatter/gerust/site/docs/architecture/the-db-crate.md

 }
 ```

-With that, it's straight forward to create new tasks with realistic data in tests without having to specify all values manually:
+With that, it's straightforward to create new tasks with realistic data in tests without having to specify all values manually:

 ```rust
 let task_changeset: TaskChangeset = Faker.fake();